Bill Weld 2020 presidential campaign: Economy

 Weld has described himself as fiscally conservative, with goals of reducing spending and balancing the budget.
 For this reason, he has been described as a "classic conservative".
 He has proposed to drastically reduce military spending, withdraw American forces from foreign engagements, and refocus American politics on domestic issues primarily.

 Education

 Weld has been a supporter of charter schools, having established the first twenty-five Massachusetts charter schools as governor.

 Environment

 Weld challenged Trump on the issue of climate disruption, saying that he had made no effort to combat the effects of global warming.
 "We've got the polar ice cap that's going to melt with devastating consequences if we don’t get carbon out of the atmosphere," Weld told "America's Newsroom," nothing that he would plan ahead for an "environmental catastrophe."
 Weld supported rejoining the 2015 Paris Agreement, making the United States carbon neutral by 2050, and a carbon fee and dividend program.

-On Monday, April 15, 2019, Weld formally announced his candidacy for President of the United States on The Lead with Jake Tapper.
-Weld received 1.3% of the vote in the Iowa caucuses and one pledged delegate on February 3.
+On September 20, 2019, Weld was the sole Republican at MSNBC’s Climate Forum, where he said he won’t take money from the oil and gas industry.